alexrutar/wordpath/Readme.md

 This will probably work with most mildly modern versions of gcc.

 ## Basic usage
-The main function determines the distance between words.
+The main subcommand `search` determines the distance between words.
 For example, to find the distance between the words "real" and "fake", run:
 ```
 $ ./wordpath search real fake